Obedience trials are a competition for you and your dog, and you compete against other competitors in the trial.

 Trial Classes begin at Community Companion Dog level and go to through to Utility Dog Excellent title.

-Trials are conducted under the rules and regulations of the Australian National Kennel Council and our club is an affiliate member of Dogs Victoria (the Victorian Canine Association) who is an affiliate of the ANKC.
+Trials are conducted under the rules and regulations of Dogs Australia (Australian National Kennel Council) and our club is an affiliate member of Dogs Victoria (the Victorian Canine Association) who is an affiliate of Dogs Australia.
 Our members must also be financial members of the VCA to be able to compete in trials.

 Community Companion Dog 5 exercises.
 Total points=100.